Variable Matrix-Weighted Besov Spaces: Introduction

-The study of the matrix weight can be tracked back to the work of Wiener and Masani \cite{wm58} on the prediction theory for multivariate stochastic processes.
-In 1990s, Nazarov and Treil \cite{nt96}, Treil and Volberg \cite{tv97}, and Volberg \cite{v97} generalized the scaler Muckenhoupt $A_p$ weights to the matrix $A_p$ weights acting on vector-valued functions.
-After the concept of matrix $A_p$ weights was introduced, a lot of attentions have been paid to the theory of matrix $A_p$ weights; see, for instance, \cite{b01,c01,g03,bpw16,nptv17,bc22}.
-With the development of the theory of matrix weights, matrix $A_p$ weighted Besov spaces $B^s_{p,q}(W)$ were introduced by Roudenko \cite{r03} for $p\in (1,\infty)$ and by Frazier and Roudenko \cite{fr04} for $p\in (0,1]$.
-In these works, they proved the boundedness of almost diagonal operators and, using this result, studied the boundedness of the Calder\'on--Zygmund operators and established the wavelet characterizations of matrix $A_p$ weighted Besov spaces; and moreover, in the recent work, Frazier and Roudenko \cite{fr21} also obtain these similar results for the matrix $A_p$ weighted Triebel--Lizorkin spaces.
-However, they believed that the ranges of the index fot their results are still improvable and left this as an open question.
-Recently, this open question was solved by Bu et.al. \cite{bhyy23,bhyy23 2,bhyy23 3} with introducing a new exquisite estimate of matrix weights, that is, the upper and lower $A_p$ dimensions.
-By using these new estimates, they achieved a more optimal ranges of the index of the almost diagonal operator theorem and further improved many ranges of the index for those results in \cite{r03,fr04,fr21}.
-After the work in matrix $A_p$ weighted Besov spaces, Bu et.al. studied the Muckenhoupt $A_\infty$ condition in matrix cases, which was first introduced by Volberg \cite{v97} with the concept of matrix $A_{p,\infty}$ weights as an analogue of the $A_\infty$ condition for matrix weights.
-The systemic study about the theory of matrix $A_{p,\infty}$ weights was started by Bu et.al. in \cite{bhyy23 1}, where they introduced an analogue expression of $A_{p,\infty}$ weights and further obtained the theory of matrix $A_{p,\infty}$ weights in vector-valued Lebesgue spaces; and then they introduced the concept of matrix $A_{p,\infty}$ weighted Besov spaces $B^s_{p,q}(W)$ for $p\in (0,\infty)$ and established the characteristic theory of matrix $A_{p,\infty}$ weighted Besov spaces $B^s_{p,q}(W)$ in \cite{bhyy24}.
-We refer to \cite{bcyy24} for more studies about the $A_{p,\infty}$ weights on function spaces.
+The study of matrix weights can be tracked back to the work of Wiener and Masani \cite{wm58} on the prediction theory for multivariate stochastic processes.
+In 1990s, Nazarov and Treil \cite{nt96}, Treil and Volberg \cite{tv97}, and Volberg \cite{v97} generalized the scalar Muckenhoupt $A_p$ weights to the matrix $A_p$ weights acting on vector-valued functions.
+From then on, a lot of attention has been paid to the theory of matrix $A_p$ weights; see, for example, \cite{bpw16,b01,bc22,c01,dhl20,g03,llor24,llor24 2,nptv17} and see, for example, \cite{n13,nr18,ns21,ns25,ns26} for more studies about matrix weights on more general bases.
+The matrix $A_p$ weighted Besov spaces $B^s_{p,q}(W)$ were later introduced by Roudenko \cite{r03} for any $p\in (1,\infty)$ and by Frazier and Roudenko \cite{fr04} for any $p\in (0,1]$.
+In these works, they proved the boundedness of almost diagonal operators and, using this boundedness, studied the boundedness of Calder\'on--Zygmund operators and established the wavelet characterization of matrix $A_p$ weighted Besov spaces.
+In \cite{fr21}, Frazier and Roudenko also introduced and studied the matrix $A_p$ weighted Triebel--Lizorkin spaces.
+Very recently, Bu et al. \cite{bhyy23,bhyy23 2,bhyy23 3} systematically developed the matrix $A_p$ weighted Besov-type and Triebel--Lizorkin-type spaces.
+In particular, Bu et al. introduced the upper and the lower dimensions for matrix weights, which were used to obtain the optimal ranges of indexes of the related boundedness of almost diagonal operators and then improve some corresponding results in \cite{r03,fr04,fr21}.
+We refer the survey \cite{byyz26} for more details on the history and developments of matrix weights.